tuxisma/tlacuaches/Dockerfiles/apachephp/README.md

 **Magically Docker Swarm create again a new one container thanks to restart_policy: condition: on-failure**

-> Thanks a lot Tlacuaches Project.
+> This post was inspired by Tlacuaches Project